acuminous/jinkies/README.md

 4. Optionally specify a theme
 5. Click "OK"

-Jinkies is configured with some default content, so a few seconds after adding jobs you should start hearing notifications.
+Jinkies is configured with some default content, so you should start hearing notifications a few seconds after adding your first job.

 ## <a id="creatingThemes"></a>Creating Themes & Uploading Theme Content
 The Jinkies default content is pretty dull.
 We'd love to have shipped it with our